Rise to Success: Career Highlights of Sylvester Stallone

 January 16, 2025: Appointment as Special Ambassador to Hollywood

-On January 16, 2025, it was announced that Stallone would serve as a Special Ambassador to Hollywood, alongside Jon Voight and Mel Gibson.
-This appointment made by Trump was aimed at strengthening Hollywood and reclaiming business lost to foreign countries.
+On January 16, 2025, Trump announced that Stallone would serve as a Special Ambassador to Hollywood, along with Jon Voight and Mel Gibson.